planetfederal/GeoGig/doc/manual/source/interaction/web-api.rst

 - **MergeFeature**

     This endpoint can be used to merge two features into a new one.
 It will return the ObjectId of the new feature when the operation completes.
-This endpoint must be accessed by using a POST request that contains a json object to tell GeoGit how to merge the feature.
+This endpoint must be accessed by using a POST request that contains a json object to tell GeoGig how to merge the feature.
 The following is an example of the json POST data to merge a feature with 3 attributes.

     .. code-block:: none